BrandonMagana/BrandonMagana/README.md

 ### Hi there 👋

-*Hello!!
 Hello!
 My name is Brandon!
-I am currently sophomore studying Software Engineering.
+I am currently a sophomore studying Software Engineering at Tec de Monterrey, Campus Guadalajara.
-* 🔭 I’m currently working on: 100 days of code using Python 🐍.
+* 💻 I’m currently working on: 100 days of code using Python 🐍.
 * 🌱 I’m currently learning: Web Develepment focusing on React.
+* 📰 Available to internship or work
 * 📫 How to reach me:
 * 📧 magana.brandon12@outlook.com
-* 📞 +52 341 198 0127